 A Reverse DNS lookup (also called rDNS) is where the DNS of an IP address is checked to see what domain name is attached to that IP.
-This is the opposite (or reverse) of what normally happens, when a domain name is checked for which IP is assigned to it (called a forward DNS lookup).
+This is the opposite (or reverse) of what normally happens when a domain name is checked for which IP is assigned (called a forward DNS lookup).

-That is to say, when you type in a domain name (such as hostwinds.com) into your web browser, the internet will query that domain’s DNS (Domain Name System) to determine what the IPs of that domain actually are, so that the server for that website can be accessed for loading the web files.
+That is to say.
+When you type in a domain name (such as google.com) into your web browser, the internet will query that domain's DNS (Domain Name System) to determine what the IPs of that domain actually are so that the server for that website can be accessed for loading the web files.

 Why is rDNS Important?

 RDNS allows email servers to verify that the email they are receiving is not malicious spam.
 They do this by checking the IP that sent the email and performing an rDNS check on it.
 If the rDNS check returns the domain that says the email came from (email@example.com), it is far less likely to be flagged as spam.
 If the records do not match, it's most likely a fake email or proxy and will then be filtered or rejected.

 How Do I Set rDNS?

 You can set the rDNS records for any of your services here at Hostwinds using our Manage rDNS web tool.
 Follow these instructions on how to change example rDNS records, using your own record information as needed:

 Step 1: From your Hostwinds Client Area, click on the Domains dropdown.

 Step 2: From the drop-down list, select Manage rDNS